Vinh2608/viba-project/README.md

 # BARTViBa

 # HOW TO
+* Clone our github repository.
+* Use branch translation_v1 only
 * The current best model is aligned_bartpho model, the checkpoint is stored at: https://drive.google.com/drive/folders/10M4l95A7ImxfSPtV8JzAWNm5ytrUwOgC?usp=sharing
 * This repository has already embedded the checkpoint in the folder "pretrained".
 * First: Start VNCoreNLP server at: